apache/nuttx/configs/README.txt

   arm-nuttx-elf toolchain*.
 STATUS:  This port is complete and mature.

 configs/efm32-g8xx-stk
-  The port of NuttX to the the EFM32 Gecko Starter Kit (EFM32-G8XX-STK).
+  The port of NuttX to the EFM32 Gecko Starter Kit (EFM32-G8XX-STK).

 configs/efm32gg-stk3700
-  The port of NuttX to the the EFM32 Giant Gecko Starter Kit (EFM32GG-STK3700).
+  The port of NuttX to the EFM32 Giant Gecko Starter Kit (EFM32GG-STK3700).

 configs/ekk-lm3s9b96